What do I need to know about debt?

 By loading the chart you agree to Tableau cookie policy.
 This use will include analytics.

-If you take out a fixed loan, the interest will stay the same for a certain period of time.
-A variable rate can change at any point, typically reflecting a change in our base rate at the Bank of England.
-When we raise or lower the interest rate, it mainly affects people with variable mortgages.
+If you take out a fixed loan, the interest will stay the same for a set period of time.
+Whereas a variable rate can change at any point, typically reflecting a change in the Bank of England's base rate (also known as Bank Rate).
+This is the rate of interest we pay to high street banks that hold money with us and, therefore, influences their own lending and savings rates.
+Raising or lowering it mainly affects people with variable mortgages.

 Most unsecured loans have fixed interest rates.
-Credit card rates are high and tend not to vary with base rate changes.
-But if you rely on unsecured borrowing and regularly need to refinance debt, you might be impacted by a base rate change.
+Credit card rates are high and tend not to move with base rate changes.
+But if you rely on unsecured borrowing and regularly need to refinance debt (borrowing more to pay back what you already owe), you might be affected by a base rate change.

 Why does the Bank of England care about debt?

-We try to control the pace at which prices in shops rise, known as inflation, by setting the key interest rate in the economy.
-If we reduce the interest rate borrowing becomes cheaper and people tend to spend more, meaning the economy will grow.
-When we increase the rate, the opposite happens and the economy cools down.
+We try to control the pace at which prices rise, known as inflation, by setting Bank Rate – the key interest rate in the economy.
+If we reduce it, borrowing becomes cheaper and people tend to spend more, meaning the economy will grow.
+When we increase it, the opposite happens and the economy cools down.
 If people are in a lot of debt, and much of it is on a variable rate, their spending will change by more if the interest rate moves.
-So we need to take this into account when deciding how much to increase or decrease the rate.
+So, we need to take this into account when making our decisions.

 We also try to keep the financial system stable by making sure people’s debt doesn’t pose a risk to the wider economy.
-For example, we’ve created rules to limit the riskiest type of mortgage lending that banks do.
+For example, we have created rules to limit the riskiest type of mortgage lending.
 And we test if the largest banks can cope with big losses from unsecured debt.

 Most read